michaelneale/asgard/README.md

 ## DESCRIPTION

-Asgard is a web-based tool for managing cloud-based applications and infrastructure.
+Asgard is a web-based tool for managing cloud-based applications and infrastructure

 ## BUILD STATUS